Showing posts with label Civil War LoR. Show all posts

 CWLR is one of six(!) research lodges in the Commonwealth, having been set to labor on November 14, 1995 with Allen E. Roberts as its inaugural Master.
 We met Saturday at Babcock Lodge 322 in Highland Springs; this lodge building is the home of this research lodge, although CWLR travels about and outside Virginia in pursuit of its research into Freemasonry’s connections in the history of the War Between the States.

 Membership in CWLR is open to Masons outside Virginia—ergo my presence—which makes for a diverse group (with sometimes a babelic approach to ritual!), but also can inhibit attendance due to the cable tow’s limits.
-So, for our anniversary celebration, I thought participation wasn’t what it should have been, although we elected four to membership—one of whom, Bro.
-Michael, immediately joined the officer line as a Steward!
+So, for our anniversary celebration, I thought participation wasn’t what it should have been, although we elected four to membership—two of whom, Bro.
+Michael and Bro.
+Tommy, immediately joined the officer line as our Stewards!

 A close-up of that photo of CWLR’s founders.